QuickBooks Blog

 COGS = $530,000

-Now, in order to record the cost of inventories in the books of accounts, manufacturers can either record the amounts of raw materials, work-in-progress and finished goods separately on the balance sheet or simply showcase the total inventory amount.
+Now, in order to record the cost of inventories in the books of accounts, manufacturers can either record the amount of raw materials, work-in-progress and finished goods separately on the balance sheet or simply showcase the total inventory amount.

-Therefore, we can say that inventories and cost of goods sold form an important part of the basic financial statements of many companies.
+This means, we can say that inventories and cost of goods sold form an important part of the basic financial statements of many companies.

 International Financial Reporting Standards (IFRS) has stipulated three cost formulas to allow for inter-company comparisons.
-These include Specific Identification, First-In-First-Out (FIFO), and Weighted Average Cost Methods.
+These include specific identification, first in first out (FIFO), and weighted average cost methods.

 What is the Cost of Goods Sold (COGS)?

-Cost of Goods Sold (COGS) refers to the costs associated with acquiring or manufacturing goods to be sold by a company during a specific period of time.
+Cost of goods sold (COGS) refers to the costs associated with acquiring or manufacturing goods to be sold by a company during a specific period of time.

-Therefore, COGS is calculated by adding the beginning inventory and any further purchases made during the year and then subtracting closing inventory from the sum of opening inventory and additional purchases.
+This means, COGS is calculated by adding the beginning inventory and any further purchases made during the year and then subtracting closing inventory from the sum of opening inventory and additional purchases.

 Beginning inventory is nothing but the unsold inventory at the end of the previous financial year.
 Whereas, the closing inventory is the unsold inventory at the end of the current financial year.